Wandeon/fleet/README.md

   - Camera: `vps/targets-camera.json:1`
   These files are generated from the device interface registry—update `inventory/device-interfaces.yaml:1` and run the validation script.
 - Dashboard: import `vps/grafana-dashboard-audio.json:1` in Grafana.
 - Unified logging: `baseline/promtail` ships systemd journal + Docker logs from every Pi to Loki.
 Configure the Loki push URL by setting `LOKI_ENDPOINT` (and optional `LOG_SITE`) in `/etc/fleet/agent.env`; the agent exports those variables before composing.
+Mark devices with `logs: true` and `loki_source: <hostname>` in `inventory/devices.yaml` so the API/UI can surface host filters automatically.
 - Grafana auto-loads a Loki data source (`vps/grafana/provisioning/datasources/loki.yml`).
 Use Grafana → Explore → Loki to query cross-fleet logs or build dashboards that mix metrics with log panels.
 - `vps/blackbox.yml` includes a module (`http_any_2xx_3xx_4xx_ok`) that treats 401/404 as success for the rare endpoints that still demand auth; aim Prometheus probes at `/healthz` so they return clean 200s whenever possible.